List of members of the National Assembly (South Korea), 1960–1961

 The members of the fifth National Assembly of South Korea were elected on 29 June 1960.
 The assembly sat from 29 July 1960 until 16 May 1961.

 House of Councillors

-Councillors elected in the 1960 election

 Members of the House of Councillors were grouped into two sets.
 Set 1 members were elected to a six-year term, while Set 2 members were elected to a three-year term.